By Leslie Gornstein

 Burning Question: I'm a huge Jay-Z fan, but I don’t know what to think about his new album distribution deal with Samsung.
 Will he suffer at all for looking like a sellout? — M.O.
 Handsome, Kansas

-No, because Jay-Z is ridiculously wealthy, and if fans get angry with him, he can just buy a murdered-out matte black Cessna, and fly away to a private island to nurse his sorrows with Beyoncé by his side.
+No, because Jay-Z is ridiculously wealthy, and if fans get angry with him, he can just buy a murdered-out matte black Cessna, and fly away to a private island to nurse his sorrows in the cushion of Beyoncé's bosom.

 Sure, some fans vented displeasure with Jay-Z’s latest offering, which required early-bird listeners to give up not only names, ages and current locations, but also information on their Samsung phones' storage and system tools.